 There’s no single reason why someone might floodlight during dates, but here are some common factors that could lead to this kind of behavior:

-- They genuinely believe being vulnerable early on can help build instant trust and emotional connection.
+- They genuinely believe floodlighting can build instant emotional connection.

-- They might feel burned out by the dating scene and want to “speed things up” by getting deep quickly.
+- They might feel burned out by the dating scene and want to “speed things up.”

 Why It Pushes People Away